 Other than improved trust and better ranking possibilities, it is very important to protect any customer data if you use any one of our affiliate templates or if you have a subscribtion form on your page.

-If you have login of subsribe window on any of your parking pages, then it's a good idea to have an SSL certiificate in place.
-Visitors who feel protected are more likely to keep coming back and using the same page.
+If you have a login or subscribe element on any of your parking pages, then it's a good idea to have an SSL certificate in place.
+Visitors who feel protected are more likely to keep coming back.

 SSL can be confusing to many who are simply trying to park their domains, and in order